piceaTech/node-gitlab-2-github/README.md

 ## Usage

-The user must be a member of the project you want to copy or else you won't see it in the first step.
+The user must be a member of the project you want to copy.
+This user must be the one

 1. `cp sample_settings.ts settings.ts`
 1. edit settings.ts